Pandemic toll on academics evident in Oklahoma's newly released 2020-21 state test results

 And most troubling to Hofmeister, she said, is that the greatest declines occurred at the third grade level, when mastery of foundational literacy and math skills are critical for subsequent years of learning.

-By contrast, 25 percent of Oklahoma’s third-graders in spring 2021 were proficient or better in English/language arts, while 39 of children at that grade level were in spring 2019.
-The comparison was just as stark in math, for which 29 percent of third-graders were proficient or advanced this spring compared to 43 percent of children in that grade level two years earlier.
+By contrast, 25% of Oklahoma’s third-graders in spring 2021 were proficient or better in English/language arts, while 39% of children at that grade level were in spring 2019.
+The comparison was just as stark in math, in which 29% of third-graders were proficient or advanced this spring compared to 43% of children in that grade level two years earlier.

 Because of the onset of the pandemic, states didn’t administer spring assessments in 2020.

-Oklahoma students whose achievement is found to be below the state’s minimum standards are considered to be unsatisfactory or of limited knowledge, and therefore that much further off the mark toward “college or career readiness” by the time they graduate from high school.
+Oklahoma students whose achievement is found to be below the state’s minimum standards are considered to have unsatisfactory or limited knowledge, and therefore are that much further off the mark toward “college or career readiness” by the time they graduate from high school.

 She said spring 2021 state test results have the most value to parents and teachers because they are most familiar with how infections, quarantines, and classroom and school-level closures may have impacted a child’s progress toward meeting state academic standards.